acidic soil

 Flowers - Blueberries and Azaleas Need Acid Soil

 ...
-Blueberries and azaleas are woody perennials that require sun to partial shade and moist but well-drained acidic soil.
-Because blueberries and azaleas are both acid-loving shrubs, this message explains their soil ... test.
-Because elemental sulfur reacts slowly, it should be worked 8 to 10 inches into the soil the year before planting.
-Iron sulfate also lowers pH.
-It reacts faster than sulfur but is ...
+Need Acid Soil Blueberries and Azaleas Need Acid Soil Blueberries and azaleas are woody perennials that require sun to partial shade and moist but well-drained acidic soil.
+Because blueberries and azaleas are both acid-loving shrubs, this message explains their soil pH needs and offers amendment ideas.
+What is Soil pH?
+Soil pH is a measurement that tells us a soil ...

 www3.extension.umn.edu